kennytilton/mxtodomvc/README.md

 ````
 The above is an excerpt from the TodoMVC implementation we will build in the next introductory document. `li` makes a proxy LI instance and its API mirrors the HTML `<li attribute*> children* </li>`; `cF` makes `:class` functional; and `<mget` is the Matrix property reader that remembers which property is asking.

-In the next excerpt, the Matrix manages a model property, "model" as in MVC. `cI` sets that property up to tell functional reader properties when `:items-raw` changes:
+In the next excerpt, the Matrix manages a model property, "model" as in MVC. `cI` sets that property up to tell functional  properties `:items` when `:items-raw` changes:
 ````clojure
 (md/make ::todo-list
     :items-raw (cI nil)
     :items (cF (remove td-deleted (<mget me :items-raw))) :empty? (cF (empty? (<mget me :items))))
 ````
+Note that functional `:items` will then tell functional `:empty?` if *it* has changed.

-Those simple derivations could instead be ordinary functions of the to-do list, but these are just two small carveouts in the progressive decomposition of TodoMVC.
+Aside: those simple derivations could instead be ordinary functions of the to-do list, but these are just two small carveouts in the progressive decomposition of TodoMVC.
 Our win will be the decomposition, not the size of any particular carveout.

 #### A tells B
 What does it mean for A to tell B?
 It means that, when we imperatively change A, Matrix internals will automatically recalculate B: